 Purple Squirrels and Your Product Team

-Many product management job postings are impossible to fill.
+Many product management and marketing job postings are impossible to fill.
 The idea is to find someone with many years of experience in product management… with a similar product… built on similar technology… in a similar domain… serving a similar market.

 They’re looking for a unicorn.

 Recruiters use another term for this: The Purple Squirrel.
-They’re asked to find the perfect candidate, preferable local, with a technical undergrad plus an MBA, with experience in business and technology as well as domain and industry expertise.
+They’re asked to find the perfect candidate, preferably local, with a technical undergrad plus an MBA, with experience in business and technology as well as domain and industry expertise.

 Who will work for peanuts.